-The Trishul (Trident)
+↓ Significance of Lord Shiva's Trishul (Trident)

 Trishul represents the three aspects of consciousness - waking, dreaming and sleeping, and it represents the three gunas - satva, rajas and tamas.
-Holding a trishul (Trident) signifies that Shiva (the divinity) is above all the three states - waking, dreaming, and sleeping, yet is the upholder of these three states.

-The divinity is beyond the three gunas, but it holds the three gunas together.
+Holding a trishul (Trident) signifies that Shiva (the divinity) is above all the three states - waking, dreaming and sleeping, yet is the upholder of these three states.
+The divinity is beyond the three gunas, but it holds the three qunas together.